 Kombucha Overnight Oats makes the most delicious breakfast or snack that’s also easy to digest and nutritious.
 This probiotic treat is a wonderful way to start the day!

-This recipe is Gluten-free, dairy-free, Vegan and VAD-friendly.
+This recipe is Gluten-free, dairy-free and Vegan.

 I first fell in love with this breakfast when I was staying in a hotel for several days and needed a nourishing no-cook breakfast!